-5 Signs You Should Consider Early College
+5 Signs You Need to Consider an Early College Program

 Most people who go to college do so right after they finish high school, and there’s certainly nothing wrong with that.
 The standard path works fine for some, but for others, it just doesn’t.
 Some students take time off before college in the form of a gap year.
 Some attend community college and then transfer.
-And some just can’t wait...
+And some just can’t wait...Each year, hundreds of high school students choose to enroll in early college programs before they graduate from high school.
+Wondering if early college might be right for you?
+Take a look at these five common indicators to see if you’re ready.

 1. You know there’s more waiting for you

 Are you itching to explore subjects not offered in high school or do you already know what you want to study?
-Then you’re not likely asking yourself “what do I want to do when I grow up?” but more like “why do I have to spend two more years going through the motions when I want to navigate my own educational path now?”
+Then you’re not likely asking yourself, “What do I want to do when I grow up?” but more like, “Why do I have to spend two more years going through the motions when I want to navigate my own educational path now?”
 You don’t have to!
 If your educational development really can’t wait two more years, get researching on how you can take it into your own hands now.

 2. You’re bored with your high school classes

 Maybe you get straight A’s without even trying, or maybe you blow off work that bores you.
 Either way, you know that getting good grades doesn't always mean getting a good education.
-Your classes should feel challenging put not impossible, so maybe that means you're ready for more difficult material.
+Your classes should feel challenging but not impossible, so maybe that means you're ready for more difficult material.
 If you're not getting the most out of your high school classes, it may mean you need a college-level curriculum to stimulate your brain.

 Related: Early College: Not Your Average High School Experience